-When Type of course Couse name/title Instructor/Teacher Hours ECTS Course contents Learning Goals DATES TIME ROOM MANDATORY A TTENDANCE COURSES 1st year 2nd semester METHODOLOGY PSYCHOLOGICAL MEASUREMENT LUCA STEFANUTTI 15 3 with psychological attributes like intelligence, motivation, anxiety, emotional feelings, etc. 1) Recognize and avoid the typical and pervasive biases of naive measurement 2) Establish artifact-independent (thus, meaningful) measurements 3) Apply various types of ordinal measurement to your data 4) Carry out a conjoint measurement study 10/03 11/03 17/03 18/03 24/03 25/03 26/03 10.30-12.30 10.30-12.30 10.30-12.30 10.30-12.30 10.30-12-30 9.30-12-30 DPG 1- CLA 1st year 2nd semester METHODOLOGY QUESTIONABLE MEASUREMENT PRACTICES AND HOW TO AVOID THEM TATIANA MARCI 5 1 Although questionable measurement practices (QMPs) are common in psychological research and pose a potential threat to the validity of a study's conclusions, they have been largely neglected in the literature.
+When Type of course Couse name/title Instructor/Teacher Hours ECTS Course contents Learning Goals DATES TIME ROOM MANDATORY A TTENDANCE COURSES 1 1st year 2nd semester METHODOLOGY PSYCHOLOGICAL MEASUREMENT LUCA STEFANUTTI 15 3 The course is about measurement, both in general, across disciplines and in the special case of psychology.
+Naive psychological measurement is still in use, almost oblivion of the existence of a mathematical theory, named representational measurement theory (RMT), which offers a rigorous and comprehensive framework for measurement, valid for any empirical science.
+Extensive measurement (measurement in the physical sense) can only occur if a well specified set of conditions, known as the Hölder's conditions, hold true empirically.
+Such conditions do not hold with psychological attributes like intelligence, motivation, anxiety, emotional feelings, etc. Several alternatives to extensive measurement are offered by the RMT framework.
+Some of the most important for psychology (like ordinal measurement and conjoint measurement) are illustrated, both theoretically and in practice, with the help of examples taken from experimental, clinical, and social psychology.
+1) Recognize and avoid the typical and pervasive biases of naive measurement 2) Establish artifact-independent (thus, meaningful) measurements 3) Apply various types of ordinal measurement to your data 4) Carry out a conjoint measurement study 10/03 11/03 17/03 18/03 24/03 25/03 26/03 10.30-12.30 10.30-12.30 10.30-12.30 10.30-12.30 10.30-12-30 9.30-12-30 DPG 1- CLA 4T-PSICO2 1st year 2nd semester METHODOLOGY QUESTIONABLE MEASUREMENT PRACTICES AND HOW TO AVOID THEM TATIANA MARCI 5 1 Although questionable measurement practices (QMPs) are common in psychological research and pose a potential threat to the validity of a study's conclusions, they have been largely neglected in the literature.
 In this course we will define QMPs, analyse examples of QMPs in the psychological literature, and highlight a series of questions that researchers can consider to identify and avoid them.
 We will discuss how measurement practices can be improved, and how transparency in measurement practices promotes rigorous research, allows careful evaluation of study conclusions, and is necessary for sound replication studies.
-Assess the degree of validity of a psychological instrument Identify and avoid questionable measurement practices 24/02 28/02 15,00-18,00 10.30-12.30 4R - PSICO 2 4R - PSICO 2
+Assess the degree of validity of a psychological instrument Identify and avoid questionable measurement practices 14/03/2025 14/03/2025 10.00-13.00 14.30-16.30 4R - PSICO 2 3I - PSICO 2